Buick: 1990s

 In 1996, both the Roadmaster sedan and wagon were discontinued.
 In 1998, after 95 years in Flint, Buick's headquarters was moved to Detroit.
 Bob Coletta, Buick general manager, saw the first Chinese Buick roll off the line at Shanghai before he turned over the top Buick job to Roger Adams.
 Buick Gallery and Research Center opened at Flint's Sloan Museum.
 A reorganization of the division split sales from marketing.

 In 1999, the last of nearly 16 million Buicks were built in Flint's Buick City.
 The last car, a 1999 LeSabre, rolled off the assembly line on June 29 that year.
 In a major independent quality study, Buick ranked #2 (and top domestic) among 37 international brands and Buick City shared the top world position among automotive assembly plants.
 With sales of all coupes declining in the North American market, GM decided to discontinue the Riviera.
 1999 was the car's last model year with production ceasing on November 25, 1998.
 The final 200 cars had special silver paint and trim and were denoted "Silver Arrow" models, a designation which hearkened back to several Silver Arrow show cars that had been built off Riviera bodies by Bill Mitchell.
 The eighth generation Rivieras received the most powerful V6 Buick engine since the Grand Nationals of the 1980s.
-The supercharged OHV V6 gave impressive torque and acceleration, pushing the car from 0 to 60 mph in under 7 seconds, and turning the 1/4 mile in 15.5 seconds and achieved MPG fuel efficiency ratings of 18 city/27 highway.
+The supercharged OHV V6 allowed the car to accelerate from 0 to 60 mph in under 7 seconds, complete the 1/4 mile in 15.5 seconds, and achieve MPG fuel efficiency ratings of 18 city/27 highway.